spiceai/pulls-with-spice-action/README.md

 # Pulls with Spice Action

-A GitHub Action that enforces quality standards for pull requests with extra flavor.
+A GitHub Action that enforces standards for pull requests with extra flavor.

 ## Features